 Less Than Half Time

 *To qualify for federal student aid, certain eligible noncitizens must be able to provide evidence from the USCIS that they are in the United States for other than a temporary purpose with the intention of becoming a U.S. citizen or permanent resident.

 The verification policy of VIU is to verify all applications selected by the federal processors.
 VIU has verification worksheets in which students must complete if federal processors have chosen the student for verification.
-At any time, VIU holds the right to select any student for verification regardless if not chosen by a federal processor if the Financial Aid Office determines that more information is needed to confirm and/or verify application data to prevent fraud and data conflicts.
-When a FAFSA application is selected for verification, VIU is required by federal law (34 CFR, Part 668) to compare the information from the FAFSA application with the information provided on the Verification Form, other forms, and with copies of the current year federal tax transcript for student/spouse/parent (as applicable).
+At any time, VIU holds the right to select any student for verification regardless if not chosen by a federal processor if the Financial Aid Office determines that more information is needed to confirm and/or very application data to prevent fraud and data conflicts.
+When FAFSA application is selected for verification, VIU is required by federal las (34 CFR, Part 668) to compare the information from the FAFSA application with the information provided on the Verification Form, other forms, and with copies of the current year federal tax transcript for student/spouse/parent (as applicable).